-As a visitor, there are things you will want to know about the beach.
+As a beach goer, there are things you will want to know about the beach.
 The beach and the ocean can always be enjoyed provided proper respect is paid and a certain degree of care is maintained.
 When you consider that a 2-foot ocean wave can knock a 200 pound adult off his feet, you begin to get an idea of the power of the ocean.

 Lifeguards are on duty at these locations every weekend beginning on Easter weekend until Labor Day weekend.
-There are 4 Lifeguard Stations in Cocoa Beach that operate year-round: Shepard Park, Lori Wilson Park, Minutemen Causeway and Cocoa Beach Pier.
+There are 4 Lifeguard Stations in Cocoa Beach that operate year-round: Shepard Park, Lori Wilson Park, Minutemen Causeway, and Cocoa Beach Pier.

 - Shepard Park - State Road 520 beach end